jakedel/konpu-STUDIO/README.md

 ## 🎹 Introduction

-KONPU-studio is a cross-platform digital music production and sequencer tool built with Allolib.
+konpu-STUDIO is a cross-platform digital music production and sequencer tool built with Allolib.

 My goal is to create a toolkit for musicians and non-programmers to create dynamic, interactive music and audio for applications on the Allosphere platform.